 Analysis (Forward Solution) Fω=-∞+∞fte-iωt dt (33)

-Where F is the Fourier transform of function f while ω and t are frequency and time, respectively.
+Where F is the Fourier transform of function f, while ω and t are angular frequency and time, respectively.
 The notations describing the Fourier Transform Integral were specifically chosen to suit the parameters and notations used later in the mathematical formulation of the study.
 The transform utilizes the periodical characteristics of the sine and cosine through the use of Euler’s Formula: